sartography/SpiffWorkflow/README.md

 events, signals, messages, boudary events and looping.
 * __DMN__ - We have a baseline implementation of DMN that is well integrated with our Python Execution Engine.
-* __Forms__ - forms, including text fields, selection lists, and most every other thing you can be extracted from the Camunda xml extension, and returned as json data that can be used to generate forms on the command line, or in web applications (we've used Formly to good success)
 * __Python Workflows__ - We've retained support for building workflows directly
 in code, or running workflows based on a internal json data structure.